bitshares/bitshares.github.io-old/_content/en/referral-program-terms-and-conditions.md

 ### User Issued Asset Fees

 Some asset issuers may charge their own trading fees.
 These fees are not part of the referral program.

+# Disclaimer
+This information provided AS IS with NO WARRANTY OF ANY KIND, INCLUDING THE WARRANTY OF DESIGN, MERCHANTABILITY, AND FITNESS FOR A PARTICULAR PURPOSE.

+BitShares is a trademark of Invictus Innovations, Inc.  All other trademarks, servicemarks, registered trademarks, and registered servicemarks are the property of their respective owners.

+This document is for informational purposes only and does not constitute an offer or solicitation to sell shares or securities in a Company or any related or associated entity.
+None of the information or analyses presented are intended to form the basis for any investment decision, and no specific recommendations are intended.
+Accordingly this document does not constitute investment advice or counsel or solicitation for investment in any security.
+This document does not constitute or form part of, and should not be construed as, any offer for sale or subscription of, or any invitation to offer to buy or subscribe for, any securities, nor should it or any part of it form the basis of, or be relied on in any connection with, any contract or commitment whatsoever.
+It expressly disclaims any and all responsibility for any direct or consequential loss or damage of any kind whatsoever arising directly or indirectly from: (i) reliance on any information contained in the document, (ii) any error, omission or inaccuracy in any such information or (iii) any action resulting therefrom.